bvkimball/camo/README.md

         	default: Date.now
         };
     }

-    static collectionName() {
-        return 'companies';
 }
-}
 ```

 Notice how the schema is declared right in the constructor as member variables.
 All _public_ member variables (variables that don't start with an underscore `[_]`) are added to the schema.

 The name of the collection can be set by overriding the `static collectionName()` method, which should return the desired collection name as a string.
-If one isn't given, then Camo uses the name of the class and naively appends an 's' to the end to make it plural.
+If one isn't given, then Crypsis uses the name of the class and naively appends an 's' to the end to make it plural.

 Schemas can also be defined using the `schema()` method.
 For example, in the `constructor()` method you could use: